-If you open your bag of food on the first of the month, by the end of that month your food will be considerably less nutritious then what your fed your pet when you opened the bag.
+If you open your bag of food on the first of the month, by the end of that month your food will be considerably less nutritious then what you are fed your pet when you opened the bag.
 Every time your food is exposed to air, vitamins are oxidized and damaged.
 Some of the vitamins that are most sensitive are vitamin A, thiamin, most forms of folate, some forms of the vitamin B family and vitamin C.

 Moisture and warmth are the culprits that promote the growth of mold.
-To prevent this, you must store your dry foods at a temperature of less than 70 degrees F and at less than 15% humidity.
+To prevent this, you must store your dry foods at a temperature of fewer than 70 degrees F and at less than 15% humidity.

 Some of the waste products of these molds (mycotoxins) are increasingly being implicated as long-term causes of cancer and other health problems in humans, poultry, pigs and other animals.
 Dogs are particularly susceptible to these toxins.

 When dry pet foods absorb moisture from the surrounding air mold can grow.

 Here are some tips on what you can do to provide the freshest food for your pets:

 1. Start with a quality premium food that uses quality oils to preserve your food.
 Do not buy foods that preserve with Ethoxyquin